zcorn2017/LGU-Blackboard-DL/README.md

 ## Other things to note

-The orignal code was release by the Chromium authors in a demo.
+The orignal code was released by the Chromium authors in a demo.
 There are two modifications made:

 1. The orginal source code of manifest v2 has been adapted to be compatible with v3.